hibernationTheory/grunt-start-kit/README.md

 - browserify.js : To use modules in your JS.
 It also uses 'babelify' to make use of this transpiler (allows you to use ES6 features in JS)
 - contrib-copy: To copy the contents of a dir from one location to next.
 To be able to create a separation in between your source and distribution directory (which would include code in a different state like uglified, etc...).
 - text-replace: Replace target string(s) in src files with target values.
+- watch: Watch for changes in a specific dir and launch a task if change happens.

 ### Getting Started
 - after cloning from the repo do a npm install.